MNoma7173/OrderArch/README.md

 this is dummy project to use Chat-gpt in Food Delivery applications.
 Chat feature is mainly focused.
 This is made on Expo Go.
+the UI of the app is not good only the integration and working on chatgpt integration was main focus. will update the project mainly focused on UI.
 Our project leverages Expo Go to create a streamlined ordering system that integrates seamlessly with ChatGPT, an advanced AI-powered chatbot.
 This innovative system revolutionizes customer interaction by allowing orders to be placed directly through natural language conversations with ChatGPT.

 Key Features: